VITObelgium/pid-python-quickstart/pid-python-quickstart-default-logging/README.md

 The first line initialise the system and indicates that a product of type
 <product_type> with the reference <product_id> and the creation date <product_date> shall be created.
 No specific logging directorive are provided.
-The second line asks to register the initial information in the DataStore facility Specific logging information can be added between those 2 lines, by adapting the content of the process_log object.
+The second line asks to register the initial information in the DataStore facility.
+Specific logging information can be added between those 2 lines, by adapting the content of the process_log object.

 The program should end with

 	process_log.proc_stopped(<exit code>,"<exit message>")

-It should ideally placed in a 'finally' statement.
+that should ideally placed in a 'finally' statement.
 It shall log the exit code and, the exit message and close the communication layer to the DataStore facility.